The twelve days of Christmas begin on Christmas Day and end on January 6, which is called the Day of Three Kings or Feast of Epiphany. Befana, an old

 Put the raisins in a bowl, cover with warm water and set aside.

-In another bowl, combine the candied lemon and orange peels and brandy and set aside.
+In another bowl, combine the candied lemon and orange peels and 1/4 cup brandy or liqueur and set aside.

 Let the sponge dough rise in a warm place for about 20 minutes.